 Trade and other debtors are recognised at the settlement amount due after any trade discount offered.
-Prepayments are valued at the amount prepaid net of any trade discounts due.

 Creditors and provisions

 Creditors and provisions are recognised where the charity has a present obligation resulting from a past event that will probably result in the transfer of funds to a third party and the amount due to settle the obligation can be measured or estimated reliably.
 Creditors and provisions are normally recognised at their settlement amount after allowing for any trade discounts due.